Overview

 • 11:00 AM: Report at Kasara ( https://goo.gl/maps/mcqSN6qsjjaUHskE8 )

-• 11:15 AM: We board privately booked vehicles and head to Dhaba for Lunch Break after Quick we move to Pachnai, where we will be commencing our trek.
+• 11:15 AM: We Board privately booked vehicles and head to Dhaba for Lunch Break after Quick we Move to Pachnai, Where we will be commencing our trek.
 It’ll take approximately 3 hours to reach the village.

-• 03:00 PM: We reach Base Village, from where you can get a glimpse of Harishchandrgad Kokankada
+• 03:00 PM: We reach Base Village

-• 11:30 PM: Off to the tents for sound sleep( for those who are very sleepy)
+• 11:30 PM: Off to The tents for sound sleep ( for those who are very sleepy)

-• 05:00 AM: Wake up and fresh up
+• 05:00 AM: Wake up and get freshen up

 • 05:15 AM: Start our trek to Taramati Shikar